neilotoole/xcgo/README.md

 # neilotoole/xcgo

+> **Note**
+> With the advent of the Apple Silicon architecture, this project has become even more work to maintain.
+> I originally developed `xcgo` as a build tool for [`sq`](https://github.com/neilotoole/sq), as
+> no other tool readily supported all of `sq`'s various build targets.
+However, recent releases
+> of [GoReleaser](https://goreleaser.com) plus GitHub workflows now satisify `sq`'s needs.
+This project will no longer
+> be actively maintained, although PRs will still be accepted.

 `xcgo` is a maximalist Docker image for cross-compiling and releasing/distributing CGo-enabled Go/Golang applications.
 At this time, it can build and dist macOS, Windows and Linux CGo projects for arch `amd64`.